stevenoakley211/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+To give identity to a client and create a way to verify that a person is who they say they are.

 - [ ] What steps can you take in your web apps to keep your data secure?

+create a login endpoint that with the correct credentials passes the client a fresh token and if you need more security use a token that expires after a certain amount of time.

 - [ ] Describe how web servers work.

+a web server is a computer that is connected to the internet that has software on it writen to answer data requests from clients

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+.post() =Create
+.get() = Read
+.put() = Update
+.delete() = Delete

 ## Project Set Up